luislaguardia/NCSU-groupchat/README.md

-groupchat for my special friends

-this is a group chat that can see active people, see typing people, send image, and react to a message
+# GroupChat for My Special Friends

+A group chat application designed for my special friends!
+The chat includes features like seeing active users, viewing who is typing, sending images, and reacting to messages.

+## Features:
+- **Active User List**: See who is currently online.
+- **Typing Indicator**: View who is typing a message in real-time.
+- **Image Sharing**: Send images to the chat.
+- **Message Reactions**: React to messages with emojis.

+## Future Features:
-new features to be implemented if i have a time again..
+- Additional features may be implemented when I have time.

-xoxo awit
+**xoxo, awit**